 Wouldn't it be great if your student could enter college with a semester or two of credits already completed and paid for?
 It's possible with Dual Enrollment!

 High school juniors and seniors or other students over the age of 16 that live in one of the high school service areas supported by Dawson Community College.

 Concurrent Enrollment consists of classes taught at the high school for both college and high school credit.
 This program is free of charge.
 Early Start students attend classes taught by the college on campus or online.
 The cost is half standard tuition and most fees waived.

 What courses are available?

-Each high school offers a different set of Dual Enrollment classes.
+For Concurrent Enrollment, each high school offers a different set of Dual Enrollment classes.
 The high school counselor will know which courses are available each semester for dual credit.
-Early Start offerings vary by semester.
+Early Start courses offered by the college vary by semester.
 Current course schedules can be found here.